-- 61. It is a requirement in the Ministry of Finance's Financial Management Regulations that program or grant managers obtain reports from the recipient that make it possible to establish the degree of target achievement.
+- makes program adjustments indicated.
+The frameworks facilitate before and after comparisons and provide data for evaluations. - 61.
+It is a requirement in the Ministry of Finance's Financial Management Regulations that program or grant managers obtain reports from the recipient that make it possible to establish the degree of target achievement18.
 This means that the Embassies and Ministry Departments must take responsibility for assessing the extent to which program results have been achieved.
 Norad's Department for Quality Assurance works to promote good results frameworks, and using this requirement states that to do this objectives, indicators, and baseline data are needed.
 However, neither embassies nor Ministry departments are required to get comments on their results frameworks or to use a template that has been developed. - 62.
 Some of the Norad staff became familiar with an evaluation approach called evaluability assessment.
 An evaluability assessment is a systematic process used to determine the feasibility of a program evaluation.
-Its purpose, however, is not only to conclude whether the evaluation is to be undertaken or not, but also to prepare the program to generate all the necessary conditions to be successfully evaluated.
+Is purpose, however, is not only to conclude whether the evaluation is to be undertaken or not, but also to prepare the program to generate all the necessary conditions to be successfully evaluated.
 This may involve steps such as clarifying the logic model, helping to identify key program outcomes and indicators, and the like.
 The Norad staff was enthusiastic about trying an evaluability assessment. - 63.
 Conversation with the Evaluation Department generated support for doing an evaluability assessment as part of Norad's quality assurance and advisory roles.
 This program was launched under the leadership of the Prime Minister in 2007.
 The Partnership Initiatives take the form of bilateral cooperation agreements with countries with high child mortality rates, including India, Pakistan, Malawi, Nigeria, and Tanzania.
 The study team assessed in each of the five countries the extent to which the Partnership Initiatives could be evaluated in a reliable and credible manner, and made recommendations and proposed action plans for impact evaluations to be conducted at a later stage.
 It was hoped that with the study, Norway's embassies and the Ministry of Foreign Affairs would better understand the situation and put on more pressure for strong data. - 64.
 Those we talked with indicated that the report quality was good and the message clear.
 To some, however, the use of the report has been disappointing.
 The study's Team Leader gave a seminar presentation on the report and there were open discussions on it, but few from the Ministry attended.
 Within twelve months, the Ministry of Foreign Affairs should have provided information on their uptake from the report.
 However, there has not been an action plan on this 2010 report.
 We were told the report suffered from the frequent lack of clarity on whose job it is to do follow up.
-The Ministry, embassies, and Norad are not clear about who has this responsibility.
-We were told that embassies in particular are understaffed and existing staff are swamped.
-Building follow up into their role is unlikely "as each evaluation report adds to the burden."
-The Ministry throws back the question to Norad of how do we address this?
-Norad indicates it is up to the Ministry and the embassies.
+The Ministry, embassies, and Norad are not clear about who has this

-Ministry of Finance.
+18 Ministry of Finance.
 Financial Management Regulations.
 Paragraph 6.3.6 (page 55).

-M. F. Smith, Evaluability Assessment: A Practical Approach.
+19 M. F. Smith, Evaluability Assessment: A Practical Approach.
 Boston: Kluwer Academic Press, 1989